 What Happens if My Vehicle is Written Off?

 Whenever a vehicle is written off it is put into one of four different categories – A, B, S or N – depending on the severity of the damage.
-If the vehicle falls into category A or B then it will never see the road again – except on the back of a truck to a scrap or salvage yard.
-If the insurance company decides it is in Category S or N, however, you are faced with a few more decisions, including the ability to buy it back and either repairing it and carrying on as you were, or deciding to scrap the car yourself at a better price than offered by your insurer.
+If the vehicle falls into category A or B then it will never see the road again.
+If the insurance company decides it is Category S or N, however, you are faced with a few more decisions, including the ability to buy it back and repair it, or scrapping it yourself at a better price than offered by your insurer.